The Ermine Portrait

 Then the minister started to get really upset and his sermon stalled several times.
 The ermine would quiet down for awhile and then it would start again.
-Once the queen made what it thought was a threatening move and it got really angry and it's hissing got so loud that it even woke up everyone who had fallen asleep
+Once the queen made what it thought was a threatening move and it got really angry and it's hissing got so loud it even woke up those who had fallen asleep

 She asked her personal guards for a knife to dispatch it with but not one of the men would dare own up to taking a weapon into church.
-Of course they were all were armed to the teeth with concealed weapons.
+Of course they were all armed to the teeth with concealed weapons.
 That is why she brought those men to church.
 She would never had brought them if she thought they didn't have hidden weapons.